 Since we don’t know Jack the Ripper’s identity, we don’t know Jack the Ripper’s name.
 Historians have gathered a number of suspects over the last 135 years, meaning it’s likely that Jack the Ripper’s real name is one of the following:

 While not every one of these suspects was under scrutiny at the time, none of them are named Jack or John (aside from Montague John Druitt, who could have been known by his middle name).
 So, in the absence of suspects with this title, why the name “Jack the Ripper?”

 In September 1888, a letter was received by the Central News Agency.
 It was written in red ink and boasted about the Ripper’s crimes, ending with a signature from ‘Jack the Ripper’.

-Jack the Ripper did have other names – one popular moniker was ‘The Whitechapel Murderer’.
+There were other names for Jack the Ripper – one popular moniker was ‘The Whitechapel Murderer’.
 To some people, he was also known as Leather Apron.
 But despite this, only one name stuck.

 After the letters were sent to the Central News Agency, the police thought it was a hoax until they realised that in the second letter, the writer referred to the first.
 As they noticed similarities, they became convinced that the sinister mail may have actually been sent by the killer himself.
 As a result, they released the letters to the public in an attempt to gather more information.
 Because both the letter and the postcard were signed by Jack the Ripper, the name was adopted by the media and the culprit then became known under that name.